 During law school, Samantha worked as a Dean’s Fellow at the Janet R. Spragens Federal Tax Clinic, Washington College of Law, where she assisted in representing low-income taxpayers.
 She also worked as a Licensed Student Attorney at the Washington College of Law Disability Rights Law Clinic, representing disabled clients in multiple matters, including assisting clients to apply for further educational and job training.
 Her work at the law clinic gave her an appreciation for direct and clear communication, which makes her a great asset to the firm’s discovery and expert vetting teams.

-Samantha received her J.D. from American University Washington College of Law and graduated from Florida International University with a Bachelor of Arts in Political Science and a Certificate in National Security Studies.
+Samantha received her J.D. from American University Washington College of Law and graduated from Florida International University with a Bachelor of Arts in political science and a Certificate in national security studies.

 Education